-Tim has 15 years commercial experience as a Software Engineer.
+Tim Wood has 15 years commercial experience as a Software Engineer.
 He started his career in computer security, but has spent the last 10 years designing, architecting and building cloud hosted products for large enterprise customers.
 He has designed and architected products used by government, health, banking, mid-sized and large enterprise customers, including highly distributed telecoms products with very high reliability, security and availability requirements.
-He holds a 1st class MEng Degree in Computing from Imperial College London and has recently submitted his doctoral thesis at Imperial College London supervised by Professor Sophia Drossopoulou.
+He holds a 1st class MEng Degree in Computing from Imperial College London and a PhD in program verification from Imperial College London supervised by Professor Sophia Drossopoulou.
 His research interests are in formal methods and reliability of software updates.

 - Refactoring and Program Modification